DanySK/course-laboratory-of-software-systems/slides/content/05-version-selection/_index.md

     * e.g., Windows 7 is actually Windows 6.1, and Windows 10 is actually Windows 6.4
     * One future Windows may actually become Windows 7.0, clashing with the “commercial” version of an older product

-**Proliferation of methodologies and inconsistencies lead to issues**
+**Proliferation of methodologies and inconsistencies leads to issues**
 * Ever wondered why there is no Windows 9?

 ---